dougeby/IntuneDocs/intune/email-settings-windows-phone-8-1.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-- **Apply all settings to Windows Phone 8.1 only** - This is a setting you can configure in the classic Intune portal.
+- **Apply all settings to Windows Phone 8.1 only** - This is a setting you can configure in the Azure portal.
 In the Azure portal, this setting cannot be changed.
 If this is set to **Configured**, any settings will only be applied to Windows Phone 8.1 devices.
 If set to **Not Configured**, these settings will also apply to Windows 10 Mobile devices.
 - **Email server** - The host name of your Exchange server.
 - **Account name** - The display name for the email account as it will appear to users on their devices.
 - **Username attribute from AAD** - This is the attribute in Active Directory (AD) or Azure AD, that will be used to generate the username for this email profile.
 Select **Primary SMTP Address**, such as **user1@contoso.com** or **User Principal Name**, such as **user1** or **user1@contoso.com**.